iagurban/kit/wiki/core/Home.md

 ## Returns

-`o is string`
+`o is symbol`

-Returns true if the input is a string, otherwise false.
+Returns true if the input is a symbol, otherwise false.

 # Variable: isTruthy()